strogo/ithaca/_posts/2010-06-28-vim-updates.md

 Oh, ok, here's a brief run through of how to get it and set it up:

-+  If you already have lots of things in `$HOME/.vim`, then the thing is to move that entire folder out of the way and start fresh.
++  If you already have lots of things in `$HOME/.vim`, then the best thing is to move that entire folder out of the way and start fresh.
 It's a bit of work to repopulate your add-ons (took me about an hour and a half to get things all just so again), but it's worth it.

         cd ~
         mv .vim vim_backup-`date "+"%Y-%m-%d"`